StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 julia> Pluto.run()
 ```

-Select a notebook in `open a file`, e.g.  step to `./notebooks/00/clip-00-01-03s.jl`.

-Each notebook will activate the project `StatisticalrethinkingStan`.
+Select a notebook in the `open a file` entry box, e.g. type `./` and step to `./notebooks/00/clip-00-01-03s.jl`.
+All notebooks will activate the project `StatisticalRethinkingStan`.

 ## Setup